 When my husband was off to work, I gathered my children for a trip.
 Only the oldest was curious about where we were going, but I quieted him by telling him we were going on a secret adventure.

 I drove around for a while, in growing outward spiral, circling further and further from home.
-I knew where I was going, what had to be done, but I needed to approach it obliquely, to work up my courage.
+I drove rarely; I’d only been allowed to learn when my husband had medical problems a few years before, and it was my obligation to take him to his various doctors.
+I was not confident but I knew where I was going, what had to be done, but I needed to approach it obliquely, to work up my courage.

-And finally, the children fell asleep and I finally found myself where I was heading all along.
+And finally, the children fell asleep just as I found myself where I was heading all along.

 I drove to the big bridge.
 Halfway across, I turned the wheel sharply and stepped on the accelerator.
 In an instant, we were over the edge and into the river.